stavskal/ADASYN/README.md

-# ADASYN
-## Adaptive Synthetic Sampling Approach for Imbalanced Learning
+# Adaptive Synthetic Sampling Approach for Imbalanced Learning

 ADASYN is a python module that implements an adaptive oversampling technique for skewed datasets.